Fariba-Kamani/minitaly-booking-system/README.md

     * Confirmation email sent after successful booking.
     * Cancellation email sent when a reservation is cancelled.
     * Optional booking reminder 24 hours before reservation (if enabled).
+        * **Automated Reminder Emails**
+            - Customers who opt-in receive an email reminder 24 hours before their reservation.
+            - Handled via `django-cron` in development.
+            - Note: Due to Heroku's free tier limitations, background tasks aren't scheduled automatically in production.
+            - Manual command required: `python manage.py runcrons`
+            - For full automation, an external scheduler (like Heroku Scheduler) is needed (not included in this version).

 16. Custom Styling with Bootstrap and CSS inspired by the Italian flag colors (green, white, red).